 Leopold Stokowski - Philadelphia Orchestra Recordings of 1933

-Stokowski Recordings with the Philadelphia Orchestra in 1933
+Conditions Facing Stokowski and the Philadelphia Orchestra in 1933

 Economic historians consider either 1933 or 1934 to have been the bottom, economically, of the Great Depression.
 1933 was a year of changes; it began with Herbert Hoover concluding his term as President, and with Franklin D. Roosevelt being sworn-in on on March 4, 1933 (also the day of the first recordings for 1933 by Stokowski and the Philadelphia Orchestra).
 Economically, both the Philadelphia Orchestra and its recording company RCA Victor were suffering.
 Victor had the benefit of being part of the Radio Corporation of America, which even in the depths of the depression was able to remain profitable, aided particularly by revenues from NBC radio.

-As described in the 1931 page of this www.stokowski.site, Victor had decided in 1931 to move recordings of the Philadelphia Orchestra back to the Camden Church Studio, across the Delaware River from Philadelphia, and to reduce the recorded musician complement to about 50 musicians.
+As described in the 1931 page of this www.stokowski.site, Victor had decided in 1931, in order to save money, to move recordings of the Philadelphia Orchestra from the Academy of Music back to the Camden Church Studio, across the Delaware River from Philadelphia.
+The Philadelphia Orchestra in that era did not own the Academy of Music, so Victor had to rent the hall each time it wished to make a recording there.
+As a further economy move, Victor decided to reduce the recorded musician complement to about 50 musicians.
 Stokowski and the Philadelphia Orchestra had recorded in Camden during the acoustic recording period 1917-1924, and also in the 1925 with the introduction of electrical recording, until the installation of recording equipment in the Academy of Music, Philadelphia in 1926.
-However, now the move back to Camden was for economic reasons, since at that time the Philadelphia Orchestra did not own the Academy of Music, and Victor had to hire the hall for each recording.
-So, In 1933, all the recordings were made in the Camden Church Studio number 1.

 However, the Philadelphia Orchestra was still relatively well off: the Boston Symphony under Serge Koussevitzky was not recording, and the San Francisco Symphony concerts were suspended following the 1933-1934 season, not to be resumed until 1936 under Pierre Monteux.